Designing Parallel Algorithms for Community Detection using Arachne: Preliminaries

 \subsection{Community Detection}

-Community detection is a widely used technique in network science to partition a network into a set of disjoint communities, $C = {c_1, \dots, c_n}$, where each community $c_i \subseteq V$, $\cup c_i = V$, and $c_i \cap c_j = \emptyset$.
-While some methods allow for overlapping communities, in this paper, we assume communities are disjoint, so overlapping is not considered in this context.
+Community detection is a widely used technique in network science to partition a network into a set of disjoint communities $C = {c_1, \dots, c_n}$, where each community $c_i \subseteq V$, $\cup c_i = V$, and $c_i \cap c_j = \emptyset$.
+Although some methods allow for overlapping communities, in this paper we assume communities to be disjoint, so overlapping is not considered in this context.